MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Congratulations!
 You now have a Fabric (Preview) trial that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric (Preview) trial capacity.

 ## Other ways to start a Microsoft Fabric (Preview) trial
-If your Power BI administrator has [enabled the preview of Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant), you have another option for enabling a Fabric (Preview) trial.
+If your Power BI administrator has [enabled the preview of Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you do not have access to a capacity that has Fabric enabled, you have another option for enabling a Fabric (Preview) trial.
 When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric (Preview) trial.
 If you agree, your Fabric (Preview) trial starts and your workspace is upgraded to a trial capacity workspace.

 :::image type="content" source="media/fabric-trial/fabric-prompt.png" alt-text="Screenshot of the prompt to Upgrade to a free Microsoft Fabric (preview) trial.":::